sdutoi/tts-web-app/README.md

 ## Deploy

 Vercel is recommended.
 Be sure to set the `OPENAI_API_KEY` environment variable in your Vercel project settings.
 The API route is configured to run on the Node.js runtime.

+## Troubleshooting

+- 401 invalid_api_key: Ensure your key is typed correctly and active.
+If you’re using a project-scoped key (`sk-proj-...`), try also setting `OPENAI_PROJECT_ID` and/or `OPENAI_ORG_ID`.
+Re-start `npm run dev` after changing env vars.
+- Empty/slow dev start: The first build can take a moment.
+If it stalls, cancel and re-run `npm run dev`.
+Ensure Node 18+ is used.